dmitry-salnikov/articles/_posts/2013-01-28-let-s-talk-about-graphite.md

 ### System

-We don't do anything fancy here.
-We collect system information with `collectd`, and things that interest us are: CPUs, Memory usage, network traffic, etc.
+We don't do anything fancy here.  `collectd` is running on each host, and then write to a central `collectd` server.

 ### Services